codemilian/phpSOA/README.md

 Database: Our database is simply a storage mechanism, ideally you don't assign any logical responsibilities.

-**To get right to it and see how tht implementation of such system looks like browse to index.php
+**To get right to it and see how the implementation of such system looks like browse to index.php